How to Add Subtitle to a Video Permanently [Top 10 Ways]

 "Permanent subtitle" is called open caption, which is burned into the video and cannot be turned on or off by the user.
-Have you ever meet the need of adding subtitle to a video permanently?
-Such as, add permanent subtitle for a movie so you can watch it with subtitle on mobile devices, or some of the video players on the desktop are not allowed adding an external closed caption for a video.
+Have you ever met the need of adding subtitles to a video permanently?
+Such as, adding permanent subtitles for a movie so you can watch it with subtitles on mobile devices, or finding some of the video players on the desktop are not allowed to add an externally closed caption for a video.

-Add Subtitle to a Video on Windows/Mac
+Best Way to Add Subtitle to a Video on Windows/Mac (Hot)

 Step 2.
 Click "+" to Add Subtitle and Preview

 Click the drop-down icon on the "Subtitle" section and click the "+" icon.
 You will go to the "Subtitle" window.
 Here, you can add an external SRT/SSA/ASS format subtitle.
 For synchronization, make sure to find a subtitle for the same video you add.
 You are also able to add multiple subtitles and tick one of them to see whether it's suited for your video in the "Preview" window.

 Step 3.
 Select Profile that Fit Your Device (Optional)

 If you are going to view on a specific device, you can hit the drop-down list of "Convert All to" to select the pre-set model.

 Step 4.
 Start Conversion of Adding Subtitle into Video

 Click the "Convert All" button on the main interface, your video will be delivered with the subtitle encoded permanently.
 With hardware-acceleration, this conversion process will be very fast.